 Business plan presentations

-Every delegate makes a pitch in private to a panel comprising of entrepreneurs, business angels and venture capitalists.
+Every delegate makes a pitch in private to a panel comprising of entrepreneurs, business angels and venture capitalists and senior industry experts.
 This presentation is then followed by a discussion in a coaching sense to help delegates refine and finalise individual projects.
 Each presentation is no longer than 10 minutes and the discussion with the panel lasts for 15 minutes.
-The Entrepreneurship Centre team will send the panel's collective feedback on each presentation to the individual delegate upon completion of the Ignite programme.
+The Entrepreneurship Centre team will send the panel’s collective feedback on each presentation to the individual delegate upon completion of the Ignite programme.

-In addition, delegates can share their presentations with fellow delegates and other business plan panelists by preparing poster summaries of ideas for a poster session on Friday afternoon.
+In addition, delegates can share their presentations with fellow delegates and other business plan panellists by preparing poster summaries of ideas for a poster session on Friday afternoon.

-The networking events held during the evenings are essential elements of the Ignite programme, enabling delegates to continuously communicate, refine and validate their ideas with over 120 contributors, such as high-profile entrepreneurs, investors, bankers, corporate intrapreneurs and business professionals.
+The networking events held during the evenings are essential elements of the Ignite programme, enabling delegates to continuously communicate, refine and validate their ideas with contributors such as high-profile entrepreneurs, investors, bankers, corporate intrapreneurs and business professionals.
 They also help to build that vital network of contacts needed to progress business ideas beyond the week.